The Job resource defines a Job (Backup, Restore, etc.) that Bacula must

 The same Client name.

-The same FileSet (any change to the definition of the FileSet such as adding or deleting a file in the Include or Exclude sections constitutes a different FileSet.
+The same Fileset (any change to the definition of the Fileset such as adding or deleting a file in the Include or Exclude sections constitutes a different Fileset.

 The Job was a FULL backup.